zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ## Helmholtz's Equation

 Consider a region of space without any source currents or charges.
-Physically, this means that there are no sources of fields; but it doesn't mean the field contains no energy.
-The idea is to explore all solutions of Maxwell's equations (we can pick a particular solution once we specify the source), and determine how these solutions evolve over time.
+Physically, this means that there are no sources of fields in this region; but it doesn't mean the field contains no energy.
+The idea is to explore all solutions of Maxwell's equations (we can pick a particular solution once we specify the source or the field at the boundary), and determine how these solutions evolve over time.

 Setting \\(\bm{J\_f} = \rho\_f = 0\\) in Equations 3.6, we obtain a coupled system of homogeneous linear differential equations: